GugulothSuman150/Hackathon/README.md

-# StudyMate — PDF Q&A (Local Streamlit Version)
+# AnswerForce — PDF Q&A (Local Streamlit Version)

-This project is a local, Streamlit-based implementation of StudyMate: an AI-powered PDF question-answering system optimized for hackathon demos.
+This project is a local, Streamlit-based implementation of AnswerForce: an AI-powered PDF question-answering system optimized for hackathon demos.
 It uses local (free) models where possible and requires no cloud API keys.